• Skip to primary navigation

 Let me tell you a little story about my wife and me.

 At the time that this story took place, we’d been married for more than a decade.
-For a good chunk of that, I’d been writing a New York Times column about Money and Feelings.
-I was also a certified financial planner.
+For a good chunk of that, I’d been writing a New York Times column about money and feelings.
+I was also a Certified Financial Planner.

 Keep that context in mind as I tell you this story.